christopherShepherd/retail-api/README.md

 # Retail API

-Test project for a generic API in a retail application setting.
+Test project for a generic API in a retail application setting using DRF.

 ---